wp-graphql/wp-graphql-woocommerce/docs/content/playground.md

 ---
-title: "Playground"
+title: "WooGraphQL Playground"
-metaTitle: "WooGraphQL Playground"
+metaTitle: "WooGraphQL Playground | WooGraphQL Docs | AxisTaylor"
 metaDescription: "Tests the queries and mutation using the WooGraphQL playground."
 ---